Lawrence, Fields land on title stage after lobbying to play | Times Leader

 It hasn’t been easy.

-Lawrence in October, including Clemson’s lone loss at Notre Dame, 47-40 in double overtime.
+Lawrence missed two games after testing positive for COVID-19 in October, including Clemson’s lone loss at Notre Dame, 47-40 in double overtime.
 He’s passed for 2,753 yards and 22 touchdowns, was named the ACC player of the year and Heisman Trophy finalist.

 “I just have to be better, and that’s that,” Fields said after the Northwestern win.
 “I’m not trying to make excuses.”